jobara/lcil/README.md

 2. In the `.env` file, ensure that the following have been set correctly to access your local database:
    * `DB_HOST`: usually `localhost` or `127.0.0.1`
    * `DB_PORT`: usually `3306`
-   * `DB_DATABASE`: will likely need to create a new database in MySQL or MariaDB first
+   * `DB_DATABASE`: usually `lcil`; will likely need to create a new database in MySQL or MariaDB first
    * `DB_USERNAME`
    * `DB_PASSWORD`

+3. If you need to create a database you can do so from the command line like:

+    ```bash
+    mysql -uroot -e "create database lcil;"
+    ```

+    You can also create the database from an application like [Sequel Ace](https://github.com/Sequel-Ace/Sequel-Ace).

+    _**NOTE:** If the database is run through an external app like [DBngin](https://dbngin.com) the CLI command above may not work._

-3. Ensure that a database called `lcil_test` is also created in your local database.
+4. Ensure that a database called `lcil_test` is also created in your local database.
 This is used for running the tests.
    If you prefer to use a different database you'll need to add a .env.testing file with the modified DB_DATABASE name.
    You'll also need to add DB_DATABASE_TEST with the new database name to your main .env file to setup the database for running the migrations as mentioned below.

-4. Run the migrations and seed the database

     ```bash
+    mysql -uroot -e "create database lcil_test;"
+    ```

+5. Run the migrations and seed the database

+   ```bash
    php artisan migrate:refresh --seed
    ```

-5. Run the migrations for the test database
+6. Run the migrations for the test database

    ```bash
    php artisan migrate:fresh --database=mysql-test
    ```

-6. Serve the application.
+7. Serve the application.
 If using [Laravel Valet](https://laravel.com/docs/9.x/valet), this step shouldn't be necessary.

    ```bash